-These origins of this great political experiment that has irreversibly changed the lives of Europeans have been forgotten in secularised accounts of EU history.
-In recent years, Schuman’s fellow patriots resisted mention of Christian roots in the proposed EU constitution, in the name of laïcité, a uniquely French approach to the separation of church and state.
+These origins of this great political experiment that has irreversibly changed the lives of Europeans have been forgotten or ignored in secularised accounts of EU history.
+In recent years, Schuman’s fellow countrymen resisted mention of Christian roots in the proposed EU constitution, in the name of laïcité, a uniquely French approach to the separation of church and state.

 Our desired outcomes

-Greater awareness of the challenges and opportunities facing Christians in Europe today, and how to respond to them by leaders of churches and organisations
+- Greater awareness of the challenges and opportunities facing Christians in Europe today, and how to respond to them by church and organisational leaders

-Broader perspective on the options facing Europe tomorrow, and of the sort of society Christians should pray and work towards as pleasing to God among leaders of churches and organisations
+- Broader perspective on the options facing Europe tomorrow, and of the sort of society Christians should pray and work towards as pleasing to God, among church and organisational leaders

-The SCHUMAN CENTRE FOR EUROPEAN STUDIES should not be confused with the following institutions:
+Note: The centre should not be confused with the following institutions: